Namsulee/PetFeeder/README.md

-Pet Feeder is a part of solution in Pet Management Solution.
+Pet Feeder is a part of solution in Pet Management Solution.<br>
-Pet management solution consists of 2 parts which are Pet feeder and Pet manager This repository is for Pet Feeder how to make up with EV3 and Arduino.
+Pet management solution consists of 2 parts which are Pet feeder and Pet manager<br>
+This repository is for Pet Feeder how to make up with EV3 and Arduino.<br>
-You can get these codes and utilize it in your projects.
+You can get these codes and utilize it in your projects.<br>

 ## 1.Arduino
  : Arduino code sections, which has functions below.